-- Valencia's Keep Learning guide for learning online: - Getting Started in Canvas - Getting Help - How to Succeed - Valencia's online tutoring services are available for writing support.
-Through Distance Tutoring, you can participate in live tutoring sessions as well as submit assignments for feedback on your writing, which is especially useful when you need help with grammar and mechanics. - Valencia's library and reference librarians
+- Valencia's Keep Learning Links to an external site.guide for learning online: - Getting Started in CanvasLinks to an external site. - Getting HelpLinks to an external site. - How to SucceedLinks to an external site.

+- Valencia's online Links to an external site.tutoring Links to an external site.services are available for writing support.
+Through Distance Tutoring, you can participate in live tutoring sessions as well as submit assignments for feedback on your writing, which is especially useful when you need help with grammar and mechanics. - Valencia's library Links to an external site.and reference librariansLinks to an external site.